roles-ansible/ansible_role_restic/README.md

 This role installs restic on a client, configures the backup repositories and optionally sets systemd timer or cronjobs to run the backups.
-Aditionally, it will setup executable scripts to run a Backup manually.
+Additionally, it will set up executable scripts to run a Backup manually.

 > This Project borrowed heavily from the
 > [donat-b/ansible-restic](https://github.com/donat-b/ansible-restic) and
 > the [https://github.com/arillso/ansible.restic](https://github.com/arillso/ansible.restic)
 > ansible role.
-We try to make this role more easy to anderstand and modern by using systemd timer,
+We try to make this role easier to understand and more modern by using systemd timer,
 > /etc/crontab to define backup paths, more absolute paths and less options. (no S3 Storage, No Windows...)

 ### Backup Scripts